-Start recognising, labeling and accepting your own emotions.
-When you feel an emotional reaction to something, stop and identify the emotion.
-Is it happiness, sadness, anger, disappointment or guilt, for example.
+Start recognising, labelling and accepting your own emotions - When you feel an emotional reaction to something, stop and identify the emotion.
+For example, are you feeling happiness, sadness, anger, disappointment or something else.
 Now give yourself permission to feel the emotion.
 Every emotion you feel is valid, acceptable and real.
 Next, identify the trigger of the emotion.
 Try not to focus on someone else's actions, rather consider what belief their actions have arisen in you or your own perception of their actions.
 Being aware of your own emotions is the stepping stone for awareness of others emotions.
 Internalising your emotions in this way allows you to own your emotions.
-This means that no-one can control how you feel and that you can recognise others emotions as separate to your own.
+This means that no-one can control how you feel and that you can recognise other's emotions as separate from your own.

 One result of better attunement is the ability to take more objective relationship decisions.
 You understand that a person cannot make you feel a certain way and vice versa.
 You are no longer seeing your relationship just through the lens of your own emotions and making your partner sole gatekeeper of those emotions.
 A man who has mastered himself has no desire to control anyone else.